Allergy Treatment for Dogs and Cats in Stone Mountain

 Even though your pet’s skin is probably covered by a coat of fur, it is still vulnerable to many environmental elements.
 Dirt, grass seeds, dust, and more can all lead to itchy, irritated skin.
 What doesn’t help matters is that many pets have allergies that make their symptoms even worse.
-At The Village Vets of Stone Mountain, we use pet dermatology to manage and treat allergic reactions so your pet can experience relief.
+At The Village Vets Stone Mountain, we use pet dermatology to manage dog and cat allergy treatment so they can experience relief.

 Skin conditions are often the result of allergies, but first, we’ll run some diagnostic tests to ensure it’s not caused by some other medical condition.
 Our in-house lab allows us to run quick tests to get fast results.
 Once everything else is ruled out, we’ll take a blood sample to send for allergy testing at one of our trusted partner labs.
 Diagnosing pet allergies isn’t just up to us, though—you need to know when to bring your pet in!
 Here are some common signs your pet may have an allergy:

 Sasha is a difficult little dog, has separation anxiety and bites.
 You guys do an awesome job with her and we are so appreciative!

 Common Allergens for Cats & Dogs in Stone Mountain